 You can do this just as easily.
 Once you have your custom header and footer built and saved using Elementor’s Theme Builder, simply navigate to your site’s front page.
 Once again, click the Translate Page button in the top menu bar.
 You’ll see the Translation Editor menu as before.

-Select the strings in your header you’d like to translate and enter the translated text in the appropriate fields below each language.
+Select the strings in your header or footer that you’d like to translate and enter the translated text in the appropriate fields below each language.
 Click Save Translation.

 Now, visit your site and choose a language from the language switcher you’ve added.

-Just like that, your header content is now multilingual, accessible to any visitor whose language where you’ve provided a translation.
+Just like that, your footer content is now multilingual, accessible to any visitor whose language where you’ve provided a translation.

 Translate the Header and Footer of Any Other Page Builder

 There are many page builders available to WordPress users these days.
 Using the TranslatePress plugin and the Translation Editor, you can translate the header and footer content of any website built with Divi, Brizy, Oxygen, Beaver Builder, and more, using the exact same approach.

 As I mentioned previously, TranslatePress also provides an automatic translation tool.
 It even works with multiple page builders.
 You can learn how to translate your header and footer automatically in this post on How to Automatically Translate a WordPress Site.